zak-45/WLEDAudioSyncRTBeat/README.md

                         OSC Server address (multiple can be provided) -b BUFSIZE, --bufsize BUFSIZE
-                        Size of audio buffer for beat detection (default: 128) -v, --verbose         Print BPM on beat
+                        Size of audio buffer for beat detection (default: 128) -v, --verbose         Print BPM on beat / dB
   -d DEVICE, --device DEVICE
                         Input device index (use list command to see available devices)